Bazzu85/Handbrake-Batcher-and-Merger/README.md

 Logs are stored in .\log folder

+## Automatically discarded files

+If the script have to work on a FileName with already an "FileName_handbrake.mkv" generated (maybe from another run), this file is automatically threated as already elaborated.
+When running the Handbrake command the actual "FileName_handbrake.mkv" is added to a csv and removed after the correct conversion.
+If the script is interrupted during this conversion, the next run will retry the file as already in csv exclusion list.

 ## Options

 If the same option is in Working Folder List.csv is threated as a per-folder options and is applied only to that folder.

 If not specified the global options.json option is applied

+Please be aware in the options.json that some characters need to be specified escaped (with a preceding '\')

 ### runOptions